 - Legg-Calve-Perthes Disease

-If you are seriously considering purchasing a Bichon Frise puppy or better yet adoping a Bichon Frise rescue dog, we would encourage you to take a moment and see what it might cost for you to also purchase a pet insurance policy on him or her.
+The cost of the treatment can vary from $300 to $3,000.
+Not as much as that for many dog breeds because the Bichon is small and generally healthy.
+But still, that is a lot!
+That’s why if you are seriously considering purchasing a Bichon Frise puppy or, better yet, adopting a Bichon Frise rescue dog, we encourage you to take a moment and see what it might cost to purchase a pet insurance policy.

-Now will a pet insurance policy be right for everyone?
+Now, will a pet insurance policy be suitable for everyone?

 No, probably not.
-But understanding what these policies will and won’t cover and knowing how much they cost could potentially save you from being on the hook for 100% of the cost should your dog need veterinarian care later on.
+But understanding what these policies will and won’t cover and knowing how much they cost could save you from being on the hook for 100% of the cost should your dog need veterinarian care later on.

-For more information on who we feel currently offers the “Best” pet insurance policies in the industry, feel free to check out our Best Pet Insurance Companies article.
+For more information on who we feel currently offers the “Best” pet insurance policies, please check out our Best Pet Insurance Companies article.

 Looking for bichon frise